meibraransari/nginx-proxy-manager/load-balancer/README.md

 apt install nano -y
 nano /etc/nginx/nginx.conf
 ```
+Note:- There is no mount of "nginx.conf" to host that's why we are editing in container.
 ##### Include custom backend config file in http block in the last
 ```
 include /data/nginx/custom/http[.]conf